Registration Hosted By Adform

 Chairman, Advertising Sales and Client Partnerships, NBCUniversal

-Linda Yaccarino is Chairman, Advertising Sales and Client Partnerships, NBCUniversal.
-In this role, Yaccarino oversees all advertising sales and market strategy for the company’s entire television portfolio including two broadcast, 17 cable and more than 50 digital properties.
-She reports to Steve Burke, Chief Executive Officer, NBCUniversal.
+Linda Yaccarino is chairman of advertising sales and client partnerships at NBCUniversal.
+In this role, Yaccarino oversees all advertising sales and market strategy for the company’s entire television portfolio, including two broadcast, 17 cable and more than 50 digital properties.
+She reports to Steve Burke, the chief executive officer at NBCUniversal.

-Yaccarino joined NBCUniversal in 2011 as President, Cable Entertainment and Digital Advertising Sales for NBCUniversal.
-In that capacity she was responsible for all cable entertainment and digital advertising sales for the company, including USA, Syfy, Bravo, E!
-Entertainment, Oxygen, Sprout, Chiller, Cloo, and their respective digital platforms, as well as Fandango.
+Yaccarino joined NBCUniversal in 2011 as president of cable entertainment and digital advertising sales for NBCUniversal.
+In that capacity, she was responsible for all cable entertainment and digital advertising sales for the company, including USA, Syfy, Bravo, E!
+Entertainment, Oxygen, Sprout, Chiller, Cloo and their respective digital platforms as well as Fandango.

-Among her many industry honors, Yaccarino was recognized in 2013 to The Hollywood Reporter’s Women in Entertainment Power 100, by Adweek in 2011 as one of the “Ten Most Powerful Women in TV” and by Business Week as a “CEO of Tomorrow.”
-Her community and professional affiliations include active involvement with WICT (Women in Cable & Telecommunications) and Penn State University, where she is on the Board at the School of Communications.
-She resides in Sea Cliff, NY.
+Among her many industry honors, Yaccarino was recognized in 2013 to The Hollywood Reporter’s Women in Entertainment Power 100, by Adweek in 2011 as one of the “Ten Most Powerful Women in TV” and by Businessweek as a “CEO of Tomorrow.”
+Her community and professional affiliations include active involvement with WICT (Women In Cable & Telecommunications) and Penn State University, where she is on the board at the School of Communications.
+She resides in Sea Cliff, New York.

 John Ebbert, Executive Editor & CEO, AdExchanger

-David Bell, Xinmei Zhang and Yongge Dai Professor, Wharton School, University of Pennsylvania
+David R. Bell, Xinmei Zhang and Yongge Dai Professor, Wharton School, University of Pennsylvania

 Microsoft has been a significant player in the advertising and marketing technology space in the past, and executive Rik van der Kooi looks ahead at what is in store for 2016 as well as shares his thoughts on the important trends.

-Rik van der Kooi, Corporate VP, Microsoft Advertising, Microsoft
+Rik van der Kooi, Corporate Vice President, Search Advertising, Microsoft

-Tod Sacerdoti, VP, Display & Video Advertising Products, Yahoo!
+Tod Sacerdoti, VP, Display & Video Ad Products, Yahoo!